-3.106In order to provide the highest level of service, it is crucial that the authority recruits and retains high calibre, knowledgeable staff, qualified to an appropriate level.
+3.106 In order to provide the highest level of service, it is crucial that the authority recruits and retains high calibre, knowledgeable staff, qualified to an appropriate level.

-- 3.107The key controls for staffing are: - (a) an appropriate staffing strategy and policy exists, in which staffing requirements and budget allocation are matched - (b) procedures are in place for forecasting staffing requirements and cost - (c) controls are implemented that ensure that staff time is used efficiently and to the benefit of the authority - (d) checks are undertaken prior to employing new staff to ensure that they are appropriately qualified, experienced and trustworthy.
+- 3.107 The key controls for staffing are: - (a) an appropriate staffing strategy and policy exists, in which staffing requirements and budget allocation are matched - (b) procedures are in place for forecasting staffing requirements and cost - (c) controls are implemented that ensure that staff time is used efficiently and to the benefit of the authority - (d) checks are undertaken prior to employing new staff to ensure that they are appropriately qualified, experienced and trustworthy.

-- 3.108To ensure that budget provision exists for all existing and new employees. - 3.109To act as an advisor to members of the Corporate Leadership Team on areas such as National Insurance and pension contributions, as appropriate.
+- 3.108 To ensure that budget provision exists for all existing and new employees. - 3.109 To act as an advisor to members of the Corporate Leadership Team on areas such as National Insurance and pension contributions, as appropriate.

-- 3.110To produce an annual staffing budget in consultation with the Director of Finance. - 3.111To ensure that the staffing budget is an accurate forecast of staffing levels and is equated to an appropriate revenue budget provision (including on-costs and overheads). - 3.112To monitor staff activity to ensure adequate control over such costs as sickness, overtime, training and temporary staff.

-- 3.113To ensure that the staffing budget is not exceeded without due authority and that it is managed to enable the agreed level of service to be provided. - 3.114To ensure that the Assistant Director Organisation and People Development and the Director of Finance are immediately informed if the staffing budget is likely to be materially over or underspent.
+- 3.110 To produce an annual staffing budget in consultation with the Corporate Director Finance and Resources. - 3.111 To ensure that the staffing budget is an accurate forecast of staffing levels and is equated to an appropriate revenue budget provision (including oncosts and overheads). - 3.112 To monitor staff activity to ensure adequate control over such costs as sickness, overtime, training and temporary staff. - 3.113 To ensure that the staffing budget is not exceeded without due authority and that it is managed to enable the agreed level of service to be provided. - 3.114 To ensure that the Assistant Director Organisation and People Development and the Corporate Director Finance and Resources are immediately informed if the staffing budget is likely to be materially over or underspent.